-He could finish a campaign with 50 or 60 goals if he was able to convert those chances, but he’s still managed to become PSG’s all-time leading scorer in UEFA competitions and should become the club’s overall leader by the end of the current campaign.
-Ironically, Cavani will surpass Ibrahimović, the man who pushed the Uruguayan to the periphery.
+He could finish a campaign with 50 or 60 goals if he was able to convert those chances, but he’s still managed to become PSG’s all-time leading scorer.
+Ironically, Cavani surpassed Ibrahimović, the man who pushed the Uruguayan to the periphery.

 Some players earn more respect after retirement, and Cavani may fall into that category, which is a shame.
 Whether he is the key forward or quietly producing in the background, Cavani will finish his career as one of the most lethal goalscorers we have ever seen – statistically at least – yet he likely wouldn’t be the first name on everyone’s mind when discussing the best forwards over the last decade.

 Not everyone can score on the grandest of stages, win Golden Boots in two separate leagues or settle into their surroundings as well as Cavani.
 It would be a travesty if the football world fails to recognise his accomplishments when he calls time on his career.

 By Peter Galindo @GalindoPW